Qengineering/InternVL3-NPU/README.md

 ------------

-## About LLMs and VLMs
+## Introduction

-LLMs (Large Language Models) are AI models trained to understand and generate human language.<br> They can answer questions, summarise text, or follow instructions based on huge amounts of textual data.<br><br>
+LLMs (Large Language Models) are neural networks trained on large text datasets to understand and generate language.<br>
-VLMs (Vision-Language Models) extend this idea by combining vision and language.<br> They take both images and text as input, allowing them to see and reason — for example, describing an image, answering visual questions, or aligning visual content with text.<br><br>
-InternVL3 is one such VLM, built on top of an LLM backbone and a vision encoder.<br>
-It fuses image features and text tokens into a single understanding pipeline, enabling rich multimodal reasoning.
+VLMs (Vision-Language Models) add a visual encoder so the model can process images and text together.<br> A combined VLM+LLM system is often referred to as a multimodal model.

+These models can be large—hundreds of millions to billions of parameters—which impacts accuracy, memory use, and runtime speed.<br>
+On edge devices like the RK3588, available RAM and compute are limited, and even the NPU has strict constraints on supported operations.<br>
+Because of this, models typically need to be quantised or simplified to fit.

+Performance is usually expressed in tokens (words) per second.<br>
+Once converted to RKNN, parts of the model can run on the NPU, improving speed.<br>
+Despite these limits, models like InternVL3 run well on the RK3588 because the NPU efficiently accelerates the heavy math, and the vision encoder can be optimised.
+This makes advanced multimodal AI feasible on small, power-efficient devices.

 ------------